-24 So if there is no function of the brainstem and this 25 was -- references to this are quoted within this code of conduct.
-If a patient or an individual can be certified as brainstem dead, that individual will go on to die as other people die by cessation of heartbeat fairly shortly afterwards, over a period of days.

-5 So the brain -- and also the brainstem contains 6 nerve fibres containing all signalling information which 7 goes from the brain to the body and vice versa, sensor 8 information from the body to the brain.
-So if the 9 brainstem isn't functioning on a permanent basis, if 10 it is dead, then life as one knows it will not be able 11 to continue.

-12 And the brainstem is an area which can be damaged by 13 other pathology within the head.
-Typically a head 14 injury involving a bleed, or leading to tumour, or any 15 one of a wide variety of insults, and it's damaged usually by a process called -- which is abbreviated to 16 17 coning, by which the pressure within the skull increases 18 and brain tissue is squeezed out through the foramen 19 magnum, this hole through which the brain and spinal cord pass.
-20
+- 1 conduct.
+If a patient or an individual can be certified - 2 as brainstem dead, that individual will go on to die as - 3 other people die by cessation of heartbeat fairly - 4 shortly afterwards, over a period of days. - 5 So the brain -- and also the brainstem contains - 6 nerve fibres containing all signalling information which - 7 goes from the brain to the body and vice versa, sensor - 8 information from the body to the brain.
+So if the - 9 brainstem isn't functioning on a permanent basis, if - it is dead, then life as one knows it will not be able - 11 to continue. - 12 And the brainstem is an area which can be damaged by - other pathology within the head.
+Typically a head - injury involving a bleed, or leading to tumour, or any - one of a wide variety of insults, and it's damaged - 16 usually by a process called -- which is abbreviated to - 17 coning, by which the pressure within the skull increases - and brain tissue is squeezed out through the foramen - magnum, this hole through which the brain and spinal - 20 cord pass. - 21 Q. But what was your concern in relation to Adam's case? - 22 A. Right.
+If you look at this flowchart, please, this is - 23 a very concise summary of what is required in this - 24 country to diagnose brainstem death.
+First of all, the - 25 patient has to be comatose.
+In Adam's case, yes,

-Q. But what was your concern in relation to Adam's case?
-A. Right.
-If you look at this flowchart, please, this is a very concise summary of what is required in this country to diagnose brainstem death.
-First of all, the patient has to be comatose.
-In Adam's case, yes, he was.
-And there has to be clinical evidence of the 1 2 cause of coma, possibly supported by imaging such as a CT scan, which Adam had.
-3 And we know that Adam had cerebral oedema.
-4 And it is my belief, and many others' belief, that the 5 б cerebral oedema was caused by hyponatraemia, a low 7 concentration of sodium in the blood.
-So I feel happy to move on to the third line of 8 9 this, where we look at exclusion of hypothermia, exclusion of intoxication, sedative drugs, neuromuscular 10 blocking drugs, all those I'm happy were excluded.
-11 And then the next sentence says: 12 13 "Severe electrolyte, acid base or endocrine 14 abnormalities as causative."
-15 And it's the fact that -- well, perhaps it would help if I went through the rest of this chart before 16 17 coming back to it.
-The text goes that the clinicians have to be 18 19 convinced that all these causes of coma are excluded and 20 they can then go on to perform the bedside examination, 21 which allows brainstem death to be diagnosed, details of which I don't think need to be elaborated on at this 22 23 point in time.
+- 1 he was.
+And there has to be clinical evidence of the - 2 cause of coma, possibly supported by imaging such as - a CT scan, which Adam had. - 4 And we know that Adam had cerebral oedema.
+And - it is my belief, and many others' belief, that the - 6 cerebral oedema was caused by hyponatraemia, a low - 7 concentration of sodium in the blood. - 8 So I feel happy to move on to the third line of - 9 this, where we look at exclusion of hypothermia, - 10 exclusion of intoxication, sedative drugs, neuromuscular - 11 blocking drugs, all those I'm happy were excluded. - 12 And then the next sentence says: - "Severe electrolyte, acid base or endocrine - 14 abnormalities as causative." - 15 And it's the fact that -- well, perhaps it would - help if I went through the rest of this chart before - 17 coming back to it. - 18 The text goes that the clinicians have to be - 19 convinced that all these causes of coma are excluded and - they can then go on to perform the bedside examination, - 21 which allows brainstem death to be diagnosed, details of - 22 which I don't think need to be elaborated on at this - point in time. - 24 Then the diagnosis of brainstem death is reached if - 25 all these criteria are fulfilled.
+And then ventilation